Labonneguigue/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Perspective Transform

 Since we want to detect the curvature of the lines, we need to change the perspective of the image.
 OpenCV comes very handy at doing so.

-The code for my perspective transform method is the following:
+I first delimitate the area in the image I want to transform and then define its destination shape.
+It can be observed by the 2 red rectangles I've drawn.

+![alt text][persp]

+To obtain the right image I use the following function that performs a perspective transform:

 ```python
 def PerspectiveTransform(self, img, perspectiveMatrix):